Alterative: herbs which cleanse the blood of toxins, thus altering the blood so it can enrich the blood flow.

 Foods rich in indoles are: broccoli, cabbage, radishes, turnip mustard greens.

-with indole-3-carbonol are known to remove excess toxins from our body.
+Liver herbs in conjunction with indole-3-carbonol are known to remove excess toxins from our body.

 M – P